viseshrp/website/content/posts/self-host-github-actions-and-deploy-on-raspberry-pi.md

 after some [basic minification](https://github.com/viseshrp/website/blob/main/.github/workflows/publish.yml#L9) through GitHub Actions with Hugo.
 This required opening up ports on my router and port-forwarding.
-A couple of ports were already opened up for HTTP/HTTPS (for this blog obviously) and I did not want to expose any more of them.
+A couple of ports were already opened up for HTTP/HTTPS (to self-host this blog) and I did not want to expose any more of them.
 Definitely not for `rsync` or `ssh`.

 Enter [self-hosted](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) GitHub Actions.